-The parti reacts directly to both seascape and highway, using two long offset shed buildings to maximize the access to waterfront views.
+The parti reacts directly to both the adjacent seascape and highway, using two long offset shed buildings to maximize the access to waterfront views.
 Inspired by both coastal working buildings and the natural environment, the design draws on the twin forces of industry and destination hospitality that are part of the region’s cultural heritage.

 The bay facing shed welcomes patrons, inviting them through a procession that starts with a breezeway and inglenook, featuring a double-sided fireplace and dining area with access to a boardwalk and views of the shore.

 Inside the heavy-timber building, patrons pass through a growler station to enter a bar with open seating and the dramatic volume of the two story dining room.
 Extensive glazing opens these areas to views of the Siletz Bay out to the mouth of the Siletz River and beyond.
 More intimate dining spaces with balconies are connected to this volume, offering a variety of bay views.

 An outdoor seating area and deck are situated in the notch of the two buildings, capturing coastal views to the northwest of the site while sheltering patrons from wind.
 A boardwalk will wrap around the site, providing guests access to points along the bay.